okta/okta-idx-dotnet/samples/samples-aspnet/embedded-auth-with-sdk/README.md

 4. Sign In/Sign Up with Social Identity Providers
 5. Sign In with Multifactor Authentication using Email or Phone

-For information and guides on how to build your app with this sample, please take a look at the [.NET guides for Embedded Authentication](https://developer.okta.com/docs/guides/oie-embedded-sdk-use-cases/aspnet/oie-embedded-sdk-use-case-overview/#start-with-a-use-case)
+For information and guides on how to build your app with this sample, please take a look at the .NET guides for Embedded Authentication, starting with [Get set up](https://developer.okta.com/docs/guides/oie-embedded-common-org-setup/aspnet/main/)

 ## Prerequisites